 Frasca Food and Wine, 173 Pearl: I had a great meal at Frasca, which is a neighborhood restaurant that they say is inspired by the cuisine and culture of Friuli Italy.
 It has been featured in many publications.
 The chef, Lachlan Mackinnon-Patterson, having worked at the famous French Laundry in Yountville CA, moved to Boulder in 2003.
 In July 2005, he was named one of Food and Wine Magazine’s Best New Chefs and in 2008, Lachlan was again nominated and named by the James Beard Foundation as the Best Chef in the Southwest Region of the United States.
 Frasca received the James Beard Foundation award in 2013 for Best Wine Program.

 The Kitchen: Had a great brunch at The Kitchen, a community bistro, located at 1039 Pearl Street, just west of the pedestrian mall.
 It has a great farm-to-table menu and an attractive décor!
-I recommend the Kedgeree – curried rice with smoked salmon, hard boiled egg and parsley.
-Next to The Kitchen is the Kitchen Next Door, a community pub with a farm-to-table inspired menu featuring pub food served in a casual atmosphere.
+My smoked salmon was excellent.
+Next to The Kitchen is the Next Door American Eatery, a community pub with a farm-to-table inspired menu featuring pub food served in a casual atmosphere.

 Cafe Aion: At 1235 Pennsylvania Ave. in The Hill neighborhood near the University of Colorado, this a fun tapas restaurant serving some great dishes.
 I really enjoyed the gazpacho and a tasty vegetarian tagine.
 They had a good wine list including some great summer rosé wines.

 Oak at Fourteenth: Always near the top of Boulder’s contemporary restaurants, this was a great dinner choice with friends.
 It was very busy on a Saturday night.
 I loved the shaved apple and kale salad and the pan seared scallops.